RHEPDS/SAP_skillup_HANA_NW/docs/07-labinstall-ge.md

     - HANA is installed with SID `RHE` and instance number `00`.

     - The memory is limited to 38 GB in this installation.

+    - the community role will use redhat.rhel_system_roles collection

     Later in the course, you install S/4HANA Foundation on this HANA database, which writes only approximately 18 GB into the HANA